Flutter-gg-1/get_it-Assignment/README.md

 ![alt text](assest/readme/image.png)

 ### External Packages
+- **get_it**: Is a simple Service Locator for Dart and Flutter projects.

+- **get_storage**: A fast, extra light and synchronous key-value in memory, which backs up data to disk at each operation.
+It is written entirely in Dart and easily integrates with Get framework of Flutter.

 - **Icons Plus**: Is a package for Flutter developers that provides a collection of attractive icons from different packs.

 ## Instructions for Running the App